Gau (Final Fantasy): Conception and design

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team, with writer Yoshinori Kitase contributing the characters Celes, Kefka, and Gau, the last of which inspired by the story Flowers for Algernon and tales of children raised by wolves in the wild.
 Once the cast was selected, each individual would write their character's story, with Kitase balancing the plot as things developed while fleshing out his own characters.

-Standing 163 cm (5 ft 4 in) tall, Yoshitaka Amano was commissioned to design the characters for the game from brief outlines provided.
+Standing tall, Yoshitaka Amano was commissioned to design the characters for the game from brief outlines provided.
 Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
 However, according to Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
 Though Shibuya acted as an intermediary between Amano and the development team, this resulted in discrepancies between Amano's concepts and the game itself.
 Gau appears as a young boy with spikey long green hair pulled into a ponytail, green shorts, a poncho, and red and yellow straps around his ankles and wrists.
 Amano drew several additional pieces of art for the character to both establish his design but moreso his personality.

 When developing the character's story, Gau was meant to be separate from the overarching narrative, and meant instead to give a broader sense to the overall story.
 Over the course of the game they wanted to illustrate his use of language developing from a few simple sentences to offering the final words in important scenes.
 His personality was defined as speaking freely due to growing up on his own, however at the same time he has a sense of compassion and genuinely apologizes if he makes a slip of the tongue.
 Cyan was meant to serve as a surrogate father to Gau, each of them having lost their parents while Cyan had lost his family.
 His relationship with Gau was intended to be the closest, with the development team joking Cyan would routinely impart knowledge of the world upon Gau he learned only moments prior and he himself did not fully understand.
 Additionally, the reunion scene with Gau's father was originally meant to occur in the first half of the game, with Cyan being the one to grow angry with him instead of Sabin.